 Create Workbooks from the Data in a Worksheet

-Assuming that the sheet containing the data is the active sheet, the following macro creates a workbook for each set of data that has the same value in Column A, saves and names each workbook after the value in Column A, and places each one in a the same newly created folder...
+Assuming that the sheet containing the data is the active sheet, the following procedure creates a workbook for each set of data that has the same value in Column B, names each workbook after the value in Column B, and saves them in the specified folder...

 'Force the explicit declaration of variables